Adventures in Comedy Writing

 - Monologue and two-handers.
 Using the idea of comic flaws and social etiquette we will create funny performance pieces ready to show off to a live crowd.

 - Finessing the script.
 Technical tricks that professional writers use.

 Although a writing course, there would be some non-writing exercises designed to encourage the participant’s creativity.
 There would also be writing games with group feedback and tutor led suggestions to help you build up a sense of comedic grammar and hone your comedy writing skills.
 By the end of the course you will know how to write jokes and will have the confidence to stand up on your own and make a group of total strangers laugh.

 The teacher, Logan Murray, is a working comic and award winning director, author of ‘Teach Yourself Stand Up Comedy’, and script consultant for BBC 3.
 He has recently run a series of writing workshops for the Radio Four Comedy Department.

-London Writing Courses tend to run three times a year.
-One in the Autumn, one in the Spring and a four day intensive which happens over the Easter Bank Holiday Weekend.
-If there is demand, there is sometimes a ‘Edinburgh Festival Tune Up’ Writing Course in June/July.
+London Writing Courses tend to run several times a year in London.
+One in the Autumn, one in the Spring and one in early summer.
+Occasionally, there will be a four day intensive which happens over the Easter Bank Holiday Weekend (not in 2018, unfortunately, due to workshops abroad).

 Contact us for details of when the next one begins!